 - Improves supply of oxygen to all muscles and organs.

 - Improves physical function.

 - Puts the body into a more relaxed and calm state.

 - Uses entirety of your lungs.

-This video by our very own Black Country Buddhas on our Youtube channel demonstrates diaphragm breathing.
+This video by the Black Country Buddhas on our Youtube channel demonstrates diaphragmatic breathing: